 Department Data Center

 Students get access to the servers in the department data center through their classes and student organizations.
 Students also have access to university and college facilities (as described above).

 This microblade cluster in the data center has 16 nodes.
 Each node contains a quad core CPU, 64GB of DDR4 Memory, and runs RHEL 7 Linux OS.
 This system supports department students in COP 4600 Operating Systems and other courses.

 Cloudera Hadoop cluster

-This microblade cluster is composed of 1 master and 24 nodes.
+This microblade cluster is composed of 1 master and 22 nodes.
 Each node contains a quad core CPU, 64GB of DDR4 Memory, and runs RHEL 7 Linux OS.
-This cluster will be used for cloud computing and it will be configured with a Cloudera/Hadoop combination.
-As of July 2018, this cluster is under development.
+This cluster is used for cloud computing and it’s configured with a Cloudera/Hadoop combination.

 The department hosts several servers in the data center for specialized use.
 Two key servers are used for teaching; the first one relies on a Dell PowerEdge R520 hardware running RHEL 7.4 with Dual 8 core Xeon processors, 132 GB of RAM, and 15TB of disk space.
 This server is used to support teaching in which computationally intensive tasks are required.
 JUJUSTACK is identical in hardware to FSPRIME but is running Ubuntu LTS 14.04.
 This server is use to host virtual appliances used for teaching.
 Two additional servers are used for multipurpose roles, for example, for small student projects, as well as programming and database courses.

 Student organization servers